 The percent EPT metric, based on the concept that many taxa within Ephemeroptera, Plecoptera, and Trichoptera taxa are sensitive to pollutants (Merritt and Cummins 1996), was high in all of the biomonitoring sites in each of the years sampled (Figure 33).
-The percent of Chironomidae has been relatively constant at the Tributary Creek site but variable in the three Greens Creek sites.
+The general trend from the past eight years of invertebrate community information has been that the percent of Chironomidae has been relatively constant at the Tributary Creek site while variable in the Greens Creek sites.
+In 2009 however, Tributary Creek exhibited an increased presence of the midge fly family Chironomidae.

 Figure 33.
-Comparison of proportions of EPT taxa and Chironomidae among Greens Creek Mine biomonitoring sites in 2001 through 2008.
+Comparison of proportions of EPT taxa and Chironomidae among Greens Creek Mine biomonitoring sites in 2001 through 2009.

 Composition of the benthic macroinvertebrate community of the Greens Creek sites continued to be similar to one another and somewhat different from that at the Tributary Creek site (Figure 34).
-The communities at the two Greens Creek sites were dominated by Ephemeroptera (mayflies), with small contributions by Plecoptera (stoneflies) and aquatic Diptera (primarily midge and blackfly larvae), while the Tributary Creek site community was somewhat less dominated by Ephemeroptera and more non-insect invertebrates were present.
-In 2008, the proportion of aquatic Diptera in Tributary Creek sites.
+The communities at the two Greens Creek sites were dominated by Ephemeroptera (mayflies), with small contributions by Plecoptera (stoneflies) and aquatic Diptera (primarily midge and blackfly larvae), while the Tributary Creek site community was somewhat less dominated by Ephemeroptera and contained more non-insect invertebrates.
+In 2009, the proportion of aquatic Diptera in Tributary Creek site samples were greater than any year previous, as well as in comparison to the Greens Creek sites.
 These differences in community composition are most likely due to the different physical characteristics of the streams.

 Figure 34.
-Comparison of community composition of benthic macroinvertebrates among Greens Creek Mine biomonitoring sites in 2001 through 2008.
+Comparison of community composition of benthic macroinvertebrates among Greens Creek Mine biomonitoring sites in 2001 through 2009.

 Despite decreases in overall density and taxonomic richness, the resulting metrics show all three sites to have well-developed, complex communities similar in structure to previous years at the same sites.
-Abundance had increased at both Greens Creek sites and Tributary Creek Site 9 in 2008.
 The percent dominant taxa showed the communities to have high proportions of pollution-sensitive invertebrates, and where a community was dominated by one or two groups, those groups were considered sensitive to pollution.
 Because all three communities continue to be dominated by pollution-sensitive species, we believe that any future perturbations by natural stressors or human-facilitated sources would likely cause detectable changes in abundance or richness.

-Dolly Varden population estimates for Upper Greens Creek Site 48 and Greens Creek Below Pond D Site 54 continued to follow very similar patterns although the density estimates for Site 54 are less than those for Site 48 because of different sample reach lengths and channel configurations (Figure 35, Table 12).
-Murphy et al. (1986) and Bryant et al. (1991) provide average fish density values for various channel types on the Tongass National Forest based on captures, and Paustian et al. (1999) expanded these and other data to habitat capability estimations.
-In 2008, Dolly Varden densities were one-half the regional average at Greens Creek Below Pond D Site 54, and one-third the regional average at Upper Greens Creek Site 48, for the Moderate Width Mixed Control channel type.
-Dolly Varden population estimates at Tributary Creek Site 9 have been variable but trending low, with the 2008 density approximately one-half the regional average for the Narrow Low Gradient Flood Plain channel type.
+Dolly Varden population estimates for Upper Greens Creek Site 48 and Greens Creek Below Pond D Site 54 sample reaches continued to follow very similar patterns although the density estimates for Site 54 are less than those for Site 48 because of the differences in reach lengths and configurations (Figure 35, Table 12).
+Murphy et al. (1986) and Bryant et al. (1991) provide average fish density values for various channel types on the Tongass National Forest based on captures, and Paustian et al. (1999) expanded these and other data to habitat capability estimates.
+In 2009, Dolly Varden densities were similar to Paustian's regional average at Upper Greens Creek Site 48, and approximately 20% less at Greens Creek Below Pond D Site 54, for the Moderate Width Mixed Control channel type.
+Dolly Varden population estimates at Tributary Creek Site 9 have been highly variable over the past nine years but generally trending low.
+The

+2009 density estimate is slightly higher than Paustian's regional average for the Narrow Low Gradient Flood Plain channel type.